Campus Improvement Plan

 Performance Objective 1: FINANCIAL MANAGEMENT: Maintain high quality financial management practices.

-Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)
+Evaluation Data Sources: Year-to-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets

-Strategy's Expected Result/Impact: Error free records.
-Documentation of purchases and orders.
+Strategy's Expected Result/Impact: Error free records Documentation of purchases and orders

 Strategy 2: Recruit and retain highly-qualified staff, defined through state, NCLB and local criteria by establishing a desirable work place and identifying leadership opportunities for them.